 You can also select Tools and then select Create Repository in the submenu for the version control system.

-To import a project that is under version control, choose File > New File or Project > Project from Version Control and select the version control system that you use.
+To import a project that is under version control, choose File > New Project > Project from Version Control and select the version control system that you use.
 Follow the instructions of the wizard to import the project.

 Using Common Functions